spacelift-io/terraform-provider-spacelift/docs/resources/stack.md

   terraform_version = "0.12.6"
 }

-# Terraform stack using GitHub Enterprise as VCS
+# Terraform stack using a GitHub Custom Application.
+See the following page for more info: https://docs.spacelift.io/integrations/source-control/github#setting-up-the-custom-application
 resource "spacelift_stack" "k8s-cluster-github-enterprise" {
   github_enterprise {
     namespace = "spacelift" # The GitHub organization / user the repository belongs to